Skip to content

 Options:

---backend <BACKEND> Backend: zellij (default), docker, kubernetes, sprites, apple
+--backend <BACKEND> Backend: zellij (default), docker

 --agent <AGENT> Agent: claude (default), codex, gemini